Who is Quartus Dewitt?

 Hemlock bark neatly stacked in a photo by Reese, Staber W 1946.University of Wisconsin Digital Collection

 When the 1870 Federal census came around they found no piles of bark, but a new wife and a pile of children.
+Esther/Hester must have died but we can find no trace of her other than her name written in the 1860 census ledger.

 A "M.Tallett" is seen on this 1875 map South of the property of "Q.S.
 Dewitt"